Sudanese hardly able ‘to make ends meet’

 People all over Sudan are suffering from daily increasing prices of food and other basic consumer goods.
 “It has become almost impossible for those with limited incomes to provide for their families' daily needs,” a teacher in Khartoum said.
 A British analyst warns for "an impeding economic clash" in the country.

-He told Radio Dabanga that the salaries of government employees have lost more than two-thirds of their value since last year.
+Speaking to Radio Dabanga, the teacher said that the salaries of government employees have lost more than two-thirds of their value since last year.

 “My monthly salary is hardly enough anymore to cover the needs of my family for 10 days, given the unprecedented high inflation these days,” he lamented.